rap-lab-org/public_pymcpf/README.md

 # Multi-Agent Combinatorial Path Finding

 This proejct is about Multi-Agent Combinatorial Path Finding (MCPF).
 The goal is to compute collision-free paths for multiple agents from their starts to destinations while visiting a large number of intermediate target locations along the paths.
 Intuitively, MCPF is a combination of mTSP (multiple traveling salesman problem) and MAPF (multi-agent path finding).
 MCPF also involves assignment constraints, which specify the subsets of agents that are eligible to visit each target/destination.
 This repo provides a python implementation of the Conflict-Based Steiner Search (CBSS) algorithm which solves MCPF.
-More technical details can be found in the paper (to be added).
+More technical details can be found in the [paper](http://www.roboticsproceedings.org/rss18/p058.pdf), [video](https://youtu.be/xwLoCiJ2vJY) or [contact](https://wonderren.github.io/).

 <p align="center">
 <img src="https://github.com/wonderren/wonderren.github.io/blob/master/images/fig_cbss_random.gif" alt="" hspace="15" style=" border: #FFFFFF 2px none;">